Serpens Establishment, Ophiuchus

 “Yes.”
 Ferris nodded.
 She looked grim.
 “I heard you were in the Medical Department when it happened, but… There was an assassination attempt on the prince of Aries.”

-Jericho’s shoulder throbbed with an odd phantom pain and he reached up to rub it.
+Jericho’s shoulder throbbed with something odd.
+He did not realize what it was at first.
+A phantom pain.
+He reached up to rub it.
 “I see.”

 * * *